-This morning we enter the spectacular Gibb Fjord with towering cliffs all around us.
-Our expedition ship will seem dwarfed by the giant peaks and snowy glaciers as we cruise slowly along the dark waters.
-One past guest commented that Gibb Fjord 'was like something out of Lord of the Rings' – and we think you’ll agree!
+This morning we enter the spectacular Gibbs Fjord with towering cliffs all around us.
+Our expedition ship will be dwarfed by the giant peaks and snowy glaciers as we cruise slowly along the dark waters.

-Nearing the far north of Baffin Island, we enter a broad channel which is home to the remote Inuit community of Mittimatalik.
-A highlight is a visit to the Natinnak Centre, where a fascinating cultural exhibit showcases aspects of daily life, culture and history of the people of the north.
-Inuit carvings, jewellery and other traditional craft is on display and purchasing such items from the local artisans is a great way to support the community.
+Nearing the far north of Baffin Island, we enter a broad channel which is home to the remote Inuit community of Mittimatalik (Pond Inlet).
+A highlight is a visit to the Natinnak Centre, where a fascinating cultural exhibit showcases the daily life, culture and history of the people of the North.
+Inuit carvings, jewellery and other traditional craft are on display.
 Mittimatalik is also the main access point to the pristine wilderness of Sirmilik National Park.
-This jewel in the crown of Canada's Arctic Park system, features spectacular scenery consisting of rugged mountains, ice fields and glaciers, coastal lowlands and sizeable seabird colonies.
-Even your widest angle camera lens will seem inadequate to capture the vast scenery.
+This jewel in the crown of Canada's Arctic Park system features the most spectacular scenery, with rugged mountains, ice fields, glaciers, coastal lowlands and large seabird colonies.

 Leaving the wild landscapes of Baffin Island, we cross Lancaster Sound to Devon Island.
-This broad channel of water has been likened to the wildlife ‘super highway’ of the Arctic.
-Massive volumes of water from the Atlantic to the east and Pacific to the west, and from the archipelago of islands to the north all mix here, combining to make a rich source of nutrients and food for an abundance of Arctic wildlife.
+Lancaster Sound, which separates Devon and Baffin Island, has been named the wildlife ‘super highway’ of the Arctic.
+Waters from the Atlantic Ocean, Arctic Ocean, and the northern archipelago of islands meet here, combining to create a rich source of nutrients and food for an abundance of Arctic wildlife.
 We plan on visiting the old Royal Canadian Mounted Police (RCMP) outpost at Dundas Harbour.
 In the afternoon we reposition the ship into Crocker Bay, home to a substantial glacial system.

 Prince Leopold Island is important migratory bird sanctuary, home to thick-billed murres, black guillemots, northern fulmars and black-legged kittiwakes.
 A population of several hundred thousand birds, makes this one of the most significant bird sanctuaries in the entire Arctic ecosystem.
 Given the abundance of food found in the nutrient-rich waters here, we often sight beluga, narwhal and bowhead whales, several species of seal as well as polar bears.